lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 Crippa, L. A Blind Eye to Please the Company.
 Why Do Countries Defect from Their Corporate Regulatory Mandates?

-Crippa, L. A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Panel Data
+Crippa, L. A Synthetic Counterfactual Solution to the Identification of Staggered Treatment Effects in Unbalanced Panel Data

 Crippa, L., & Saavedra-Lux, L. Go Fight Elsewhere!
 FDI and the Diffusion of Conflict